KallDrexx/SharpPlotter/Readme.md

 ### C# Scripting

 SharpPlotter uses the Rosly for C# 8 compiling and execution.
 Scripts being written do not need to apply to a lot of formalities of most C# projects, meaning that the code does not need to be enclosed in a namespace or class, and class/struct definitions, function definitions, and execution code can all exist on the same indentation levels.

+Standard C# lambdas can be used to draw unbounded functions.
+These lambadas must take in a float and return a float, for example `Graph.Function(x => x * x);`

-An example script that draws a function `f(x) = |x*x|` for all integer values between -10 and 10 is:
+An example script is:

 ```
 using System;